BHS in Health Science with Emphasis in Rehabilitation Sciences

 Major Program Requirements

-In addition to University of Missouri requirements, including University general education, the Health Science degree with a Rehabilitation Sciences emphasis requires the following, each of which must be completed with a grade of C- or higher:
+In addition to University of Missouri requirements, including University general education, and BHS in Health Science Core requirements, students pursuing the Rehabilitation Sciences emphasis must complete the following requirements, each of which requires a grade of C- or higher.

 ENGLSH 1000Writing and Rhetoric3